 “On January 1, 2015, California implemented the first U.S. rule mandating that certain products containing polyurethane foam be labeled to identify whether they contain chemical flame retardants [left].
 Furniture industry experts predict flame-retardant-free couches, chairs, and other padded furnishings and products will be popular with consumers and large purchasers, and the new labeling law, known as SB 1019, is expected to have influence beyond the state’s borders, just as California’s flammability standard once drove the use of flame retardants in the rest of the country, and even other parts of the world…” — Environmental Health Perspectives

-Since your baby/toddler spends over half her life SLEEPING — and is in such close contact with the mattress (and chemicals off-gassing from it), many parents are opting for organic mattresses for the peace of mind.
+Since your baby/toddler spends over half her life SLEEPING — and is in such close contact with her mattress (and chemicals off-gassing from it), many parents are opting for an organic crib mattress for the peace of mind.

-For those in the market for an organic mattress, whether it’s for a crib, toddler bed, or you! – look no further.
+For those in the market for an organic crib mattress, look no further.
 With help from lifestyle expert Heather Reed, we’ve assembled a list of our favorite eco-mattresses for each price category.

 The first two on our list, Lullaby Earth and Naturepedic, are both made by Naturepedic.